Toxoplasmosis is an infection due to the parasite Toxoplasma gondii.

 Call for an appointment with your health care provider if you develop symptoms of toxoplasmosis.
 Medical care is needed right away if symptoms occur in:

 - Infants or babies

-- Someone with a weakened immune system due to certain medications or disease
+- Someone with a weakened immune system due to certain medicines or disease

-Immediate medical treatment is also needed if the following symptoms occur:
+Also seek medical treatment right away if the following symptoms occur:

 Tips for preventing this condition: